pedrobiqua/pedrobiqua/README.md

 - 🌱 I’m currently learning C#, Java, C++
 - 🧑‍💻 I'm currently work with this languages PHP and JavaScript/Html/Css
-- 👯 I’m looking to collaborate on EverRain and PixelArtProject
+- 👯 I’m looking to collaborate . . .
+(Open to oportunities)
 - 💬 Ask me about ...
 - 📫 How to reach me: pedrobiqua@outlook.com
 - ⚡ Fun fact: I like play games with my friends